Vishal73040/BotBrowser/CLI_FLAGS.md

 --bot-config-media-types=profile              # Media types: profile, real, expand (allow expanding via local decoders) --bot-config-mobile-force-touch=false         # Mobile touch: force touch events on/off for mobile device simulation
 ```

+> **Note — UA/Engine Congruence:** For `--bot-config-ua-full-version`, use a value that matches the Chromium major version in your build, and keep brands/`userAgentData` aligned to avoid fingerprint mismatches.

 ### Key Benefits of CLI Configuration Flags